slowbot/machining/README.md

 We encourage the use of Typecast to experiment with font families, sizing and type scale.
 [Typecast](http://typecast.com)

 * **Grid**
 We also suggest moving onto Gridlover for layout rules.
-Once we extract some key numbers extracted from Typecast we  experiment with vertical rhytmns and breakpoints.
+Once we extract some key numbers from Typecast we experiment with vertical rhytmns and breakpoints.
 [Gridlover](http://www.gridlover.net)

 Setting up a Project
 -------

+All of our front end developers are required to install a local local development environment.
+This allows the whole team to benefit from source control and contribute to the production environment.

-### Software of Choice
+### Software
-* Github for Mac
+* **Github for Mac**
+Feel free to use terminal but we like Github for Mac for it's Drag and Drop UI.

-* Sublime
+* **Sublime Text 3**
+Use the text editor of your choice but we like Sublime Text for its feature set and custom options.

 ### Molecule Man
+We have put together a static site builder that is our boilerplate for projects.
+It allows us to take advantage of the modular nature of Sass and build our HTML partials accordingly.

+* Middleman
+Rails static site builder.
+Since we are using Sass and Compass we liek that it is in the same family.

 * Sass w/Compass
+We find Sass to be the best supported preprocessor with an engaged community helping to define new features.

+* Atomic Design.
+SMACCS, BEM, OOCSS

 * Style Tile - Update (Tiling)
 * Type
 * Color